The 19th Century

 See Harriet Jacobs and Jane Wilkes in the biography section of this website for examples of an African American nurse and a White nurse in the Civil War.Reconstruction, 1865-1867

 The Freedman's Bureau operated several hospitals in North Carolina during Reconstruction.
-They primarily served the needs of the newly emancipated slaves and white Union sympathizers.
+They primarily served the needs of the formerly enslaved people and white Union sympathizers.

 Cherry Hospital opened in Goldsboro, North Carolina.
 This psychiatric hospital admitted only African American patients.
 In the mid 1960s, under new civil rights laws and court decisions, the state psychiatric hospitals ceased segregating staff and patients by race.